Is bankruptcy a good idea?

 Where to start with Bankruptcy

-Seriously, do not rush this decision, the article below outlines all of the facts you need to know about bankruptcy.
-Be sure to read that but in a nutshell, you will no longer be in charge of finances or your assets.
-The court will appoint someone else, usually an Official Receiver, to take control of both your money and your assets.
-Your bank accounts and assets will be frozen meaning you won’t be able to access your money or sell any properties you may own.
+Seriously, do not rush this decision.
+The article below outlines all the facts you need to know about bankruptcy.
+Be sure to read it, but in a nutshell, you will no longer be in charge of your finances or assets.
+The court will appoint someone else, usually an Official Receiver, to control your money and assets.
+Your bank accounts and assets will be frozen, meaning you won’t be able to access your money or sell any properties you may own.

-Bankruptcy usually lasts for 12 months but if you are caught hiding any money or assets you may be kept in your bankruptcy for longer.
+Bankruptcy usually lasts 12 months, but if you are caught hiding any money or assets, you may be kept in your bankruptcy for longer.
 Most importantly, you may likely lose your home if you own one.
-This is just some of the pitfalls and we encourage you to read our detailed article in the purple box below before making taking any action.
+These are just some of the pitfalls, and we encourage you to read our detailed article in the purple box below before you take action.

 Get into the right frame of mind

-Hopefully you now have a good understanding of the bankruptcy process and the possible repercussions.
-There are other options especially if your debts are unsecured.
+Hopefully, you now have a good understanding of the bankruptcy process and its possible repercussions.
+However, there are other options, especially if your debts are unsecured.

-You may or may not know this, but understanding other options can completely change the way you handle your situation.
-After you've read this article go through alternative options in our I need help with debt section.
-The main challenge we have found with people at this crossroads is they struggle not only with the debt itself, but also with the impact debt has on their emotional and mental wellbeing.
+You may or may not know this, but understanding other options can completely change how you handle your situation.
+After you've read this article, go through alternative options in our I need help with debt section.
+The main challenge we have found with people at this crossroads is they struggle not only with the debt itself but also with the impact debt has on their emotional and mental wellbeing.
 This is why we created articles to help you.
-Scroll down to the purple box below where you’ll find an article to help you navigate the emotional Impact of debt, as well a view of any mental health considerations.
-Your wellbeing is the most important thing, we want you to make decisions with a clear mind.
+Scroll down to the purple box below, where you’ll find an article to help you navigate the emotional Impact of debt and a view of any mental health considerations.
+Your well-being is the most important thing; we want you to make decisions with a clear mind.

 Bankruptcy petition

-If someone has petitioned for your bankruptcy, it is vital you understand what this will mean for you and ways you can limit the impact.
-Often, the biggest asset at risk is usually your home so it is really important that you understand what role it plays in bankruptcy and under what circumstances you can protect it.
+If someone has petitioned for bankruptcy, you must understand what this means for you and how you can limit the impact.
+Often, the most significant asset at risk is usually your home, so you must understand what role it plays in bankruptcy and under what circumstances you can protect it.
 The more knowledge you have, the better prepared you will be to handle this situation.
-We got you covered as always, take a look at the article in the purple box below where we talk about how you can keep your home during bankruptcy.
+As always, we've got you covered; take a look at the article in the purple box below, where we talk about how you can keep your home during bankruptcy.

 We're here if you need

-We can’t stress enough how important it is that you really take your time and look at all your options before even considering bankruptcy.
+We can’t stress enough how important it is to take your time and look at all your options before considering bankruptcy.

-Keep calm and look at your situation in detail, this site will help you come up with a strategy that may not require this action.
+Keep calm and look at your situation in detail.
+This site will help you develop a strategy that may not require this action.
 Our community is always here if you need support.